Saturday, October 28, 2017

-Now it happened in those days that Jesus went onto the mountain to pray; and he spent the whole night in prayer to God.
+Now it happened in those days that Jesus went onto the mountain to pray; and He spent the whole night in prayer to God.

-When day came he summoned his disciples and picked out twelve of them; he called them 'apostles': Simon whom he called Peter, and his brother Andrew, James, John, Philip, Bartholomew, Matthew, Thomas, James son of Alphaeus, Simon called the Zealot, Judas son of James, and Judas Iscariot who became a traitor.
+When day came He summoned his disciples and picked out twelve of them; He called them 'apostles': Simon whom He called Peter, and his brother Andrew, James, John, Philip, Bartholomew, Matthew, Thomas, James son of Alphaeus, Simon called the Zealot, Judas son of James, and Judas Iscariot who became a traitor.

-He then came down with them and stopped at a piece of level ground where there was a large gathering of his disciples, with a great crowd of people from all parts of Judaea and Jerusalem and the coastal region of Tyre and Sidon who had come to hear him and to be cured of their diseases.
-People tormented by unclean spirits were also cured, and everyone in the crowd was trying to touch him because power came out of him that cured them all.
+He then came down with them and stopped at a piece of level ground where there was a large gathering of his disciples, with a great crowd of people from all parts of Judaea and Jerusalem and the coastal region of Tyre and Sidon who had come to hear Him and to be cured of their diseases.
+People tormented by unclean spirits were also cured, and everyone in the crowd was trying to touch Him because power came out of Him that cured them all.

 • The persons called by Jesus are a consolation for us.
 The first Christians remembered and recorded the names of the Twelve Apostles and of the other men and women who followed Jesus closely.
 The Twelve, called by Jesus to form the first community with him, were not saints.
 They were common persons, like all of us.
 They had their virtues and their defects.
 The Gospels tell us very little about the temperament and the character of each one of them.
 But what they say, even if it is not much is a reason of consolation for us.

-- Peter was a generous person and full of enthusiasm (Mk 14, 29.31; Mt 14, 28-29), but in the moment of danger and of taking a decision, his heart becomes small and he turns back (Mt 14, 30; Mk 14, 66-72).
-He even got to be Satan for Jesus (Mk 8, 33).
+- Peter was a generous person and full of enthusiasm (Mk 14, 29.31; Mt 14, 28-29), but in the moment of danger and when taking a decision, his heart becomes small and he turns back (Mt 14, 30; Mk 14, 66-72).
+He was even Satan for Jesus (Mk 8, 33).
 Jesus calls him Pietra- Rock (Pietro).
 Peter of himself was not Rock, he becomes Rock (roccia), because Jesus prays for him (Lk 22, 31-32).